 More than three million Americans are living with glaucoma, 2.7 million of whom—aged 40 and older—are affected by its most common form, open-angle glaucoma.

-Glaucoma is a leading cause of blindness among African Americans and Hispanics in the U.S. Three times as many African Americans have glaucoma than Caucasians, and four times as many are blind.
+Glaucoma is a leading cause of blindness among African Americans and Hispanics in the U.S. Open-angle glaucoma is three to four times more common in African Americans than in non-Hispanic Whites.
 Between the ages of 45 and 64, glaucoma is fifteen times more likely to cause blindness in African Americans than in Caucasians.

 Vision experts believe that half of those affected by glaucoma may not know it, since there are usually no symptoms in its early stages.
 By the time an individual notices something is wrong, the disease has already caused considerable damage.
 Vision lost to glaucoma cannot be regained.
 Although there is no cure, medications and surgery can help slow the disease's progression.